 This blog and others are in the order the posts are put on the blog

-according to the date so as you have or will notice it is a pain to find
+according to the date posted so as you have or will notice it can be a pain to find

 what you may want.
-Hopefully I can figure out how to keep this at or
+I will keep this at or

-think you might be most interested in however there are many other good
+think you might be most interested if you want to know more about Dyna-Ski Boats with the best ones in my opinion near the top.
+There are many other good

-articles as questions and information I get via email and the phone are
+articles I am told as questions and information I get via email and the phone are

 What makes a decent water ski boat?
 Saturday, February 14, 2015